ploigos-automated-governance/1-demo/README.md

   oc login --token=sha256~12dHbGNWjMhnuJ7-qhx9tAMnjrJaRpfdswo2HoXUy8_0 --server=https://api.ci-ln-1ldd90k-72292.aws.dev.cloud.com:6443
   ```

   - Copy the full `oc login --token= ...` command from your web browser, and paste it into your termainal.
 Invoke the command in your terminal and follow the directions.
-DO NOT COPY AND PAST THE SAMPLE OC LOGIN COMMAND, IT WILL NOT WORK.
+DO NOT COPY AND PASTE THE SAMPLE OC LOGIN COMMAND, IT WILL NOT WORK.
   - Validate you're logged in by invoking the commaned `oc status`.
 The terminal will output information.
 The first line will say `In project default on server ...`.
   - You are succesfully logged in if the response has the exact server used in the oc login command.

-2 .
-Clone this repository.
-We will mutate, and add files as part of the demo.
+3. Clone this repository.
+We will change and add files as part of the demo.
 Either clone via SSH or HTTPS.

 - Clone with SSH remote: